GDG-Venezia/gdg-venezia-showcase-app/README.md

 The application has been developed for the [Kotlin/Everywhere Venice Event](https://www.meetup.com/it-IT/GDG-Venezia/events/265665209/)

-The slide of the event will be available soon.
+The slide of the event are available on [SpeakerDeck](http://bit.ly/gdgvenezia-kmp-slide)

 There is also a backend for this application and guess what, it's written in Kotlin.
 The source code is available on [Github](https://github.com/GDG-Venezia/gdg-venezia-showcase-app-backend)